at Delta Direct Care

 Prevention begins with an understanding that every individual brings different physiological and physical make-up.
 DDC spends time examining the genetic and environmental factors that impact a patient's health.

-Stress, relationships, and adverse childhood experiences (ACE) greatly impact our health.
+Stress, relationships, and adverse childhood experiences (ACE) greatly impact our health and are associated with developing unhealthy behaviors.

 We learn and teach others about health from the social relationships that sustain us.
-We learn behaviors from our community, and in turn, we can impact our community's overall health.
+We learn behaviors from our families, friends, and community.
+These, in turn, can impact our behaviors which impact our health and in the aggregate, our community's overall health.

 Meet Your Team